ikyman/A-Gio-Exposition-for-Pygame-Tkinter-Folk/pygame/Pygame under scrutiny.md

 # Event handling by passing off

 Event handling is furthermore much more explicit.
-Instead of calling bind to pass in a function, we simply feed the event to each interactable object.
+Instead of calling bind to pass in a function, we simply feed the event to each intractable object.

 What this means in practical terms is you explicitly have to submit the "ask for user input" event object into the "Doing the Doings" function.